aimacode/aima-glossary/glossary.md

 The **bag of words** model is a simplifying representation used in natural language processing and information retrieval.
 Also known as the vector space model.
 In this model, a text is represented as the bag of its words, disregarding grammar and even word order but keeping multiplicity.

 ## bagging

+Bagging (stands for **B**ootstrap **Agg**regat**ing**) is a way to decrease the variance of your prediction by generating additional data for training from your original dataset using combinations with repetitions to produce multisets of the same cardinality/size as your original data.
+By increasing the size of your training set you can't improve the model predictive force, but just decrease the variance, narrowly tuning the prediction to expected outcome.

 ## bang-bang control
 ## baseline
 ## batch gradient descent